folkertdev/rust-rfcs/text/0000-labeled-match.md

   instructions        710M  ±  301       710M  …  710M           0 ( 0%)        ⚡- 22.5% ±  0.0%
 ```

 The specific proposal in this RFC is that lowering `continue 'label value` from HIR to MIR inserts an unconditional branch (`goto`) when the target is known.
 Hence, the programmer can structure their program so that this improved lowering kicks in.
 Of course later MIR passes and the codegen backend are free to optimize from that point as they see fit.
-Therefore no guarantees can be made about the exact shape of the final assembly.
+Therefore no guarantees can be made about the exact shape of the final MIR and assembly.

 ## Doesn't LLVM optimize this already?